Carlos-Menino/Minimal_Congestion_Spanning_Tree/README.md

 >>> G, V = test_graphs.grid_graph(30,15)
 >>> stc, edge_congestion_list, output_spanning_tree = Congestion_Git.ROC(G,V,1)

 In this case, the progress gives what polygon is used as base vertex in the dual graph for the recursive method and the current value of the Lp congestion.
-LOC_BFS and ROC are faster than sCD_p but in general give worse estimates of the Lp congestions (but they are reasonably good and perform better in euclidean tilings).
+LOC_BFS and ROC are faster than sCD_p but in general give worse estimates for the Lp congestions (but they are reasonably good and perform better in euclidean tilings).

 --------------------------------------------------- Warnings ---------------------------------------------------------------